AndrewVSutherland/psetpartners/schema.md

 class_id	      | bigint	    | id in classes table
 student_id            | bigint	    | id in students table
-preferences           |	jsonb       | replaces students preferences if not None (which is not the same as {}) preferences_strength  | jsonb       | replaces students preferences if preferences is not None
+preferences           |	jsonb       | replaces students preferences if not None (which is not the same as {}) strengths             | jsonb       | replaces students preferences if preferences is not None

 ## grouplist